top of page

 INSTAGRAM

-Researched, designed, and evaluated features, policies, and artificial intelligence to reduce bullying and promote civility
+Researched, designed, & evaluated features to reduce bullying

 WWNorton.png